 When managers understand how the sales cycle of the company in which they operate works, they can start setting up a series of activities that simplify tracking and optimization.

-Then, having a full understanding of the customer journey from the first touchpoint to contract signed can improve dramatically how the company deals with objections and internal bottlenecks.
+Then, having a full understanding of the customer journey from the first touchpoint to the contract signed can improve dramatically how the company deals with objections and internal bottlenecks.

 What Are The Sales Cycle Stages?

-Generally speaking, there are six stages that everyone should be aware of when thinking sales cycles.
+Generally speaking, there are six stages that everyone should be aware of when thinking about sales cycles.
 Sometimes, you can add an extra one at the end, depending on whether referral is part of your daily routine.

 The critical stages of a sales cycle

 Finding new prospects to fill in your sales team pipeline is going to be the lifeblood of your business.
 No prospects, no business.
 It’s as easy as that.
 Before identifying potential buyers, however, it is essential to have done good research on the type of buyer your organization wants to target, the so-called “buyer persona”.

 In this step, you are not only generating leads, i.e., collecting contact information, but your sales reps also need to think at the best way to reach out to them as well as actually making the first contact.